line/armeria/site/src/sphinx/advanced-custom-attributes.rst

 ================================

 When you are using multiple decorators, you might want to pass some value to the next decorator.
 You can do this by attaching attributes to a :api:`RequestContext`.
-To attach attributes, you need to define attributeKey first:
+To attach an attribute, you need to define ``AttributeKey`` first:

 .. code-block:: java